The Basics of Limnology

 The Seasonal Cycle: Stratification and Mixing

 In lakes and ponds that are relatively deep (generally more than about 3 meters), the water undergoes seasonal cycles of thermal stratification and mixing.
 Cool water is heavier than warm water meaning that, in the summer, the water at the surface heats up and becomes lighter, ‘floating’ above the heavier cool water that sinks to the bottom.
-The area where the temperature changes rapidly between the warm and cool layers is called the thermocline.
 In the fall, cold air and wind cools the surface water, which becomes heavier and sinks in the water column, mixing with bottom water that remained cool all summer.
 In the winter, when ice forms on the lake’s surface, the water below remains mixed but with slight temperature variation.
-Cold water sits directly below the ice, while water right around 4 degrees celsius remains at the lake bottom.
+Cold water sits directly below the ice, while water right around 4 degrees Celsius remains at the lake bottom.
 In the spring, the water from melting ice is colder than the rest of the water in the lake and so this colder, heavier water sinks to the lake bottom and the surface water heats up, leading to summer stratification of the water column.

 Where Do Nutrients Come From?

 There are two main sources of nutrients in lakes: nutrient loading from the watershed and internal loading.

 The most common sources of large-scale nutrient loading in a watershed are agriculture, septic systems, wetlands, and large-scale development of impermeable surfaces.